ejukebox/ejukebox-website/index.markdown

 [//]: # (Guide to aligning images https://gist.github.com/DavidWells/7d2e0e1bc78f4ac59a123ddf8b74932d)
 ## 'eJukebox Hits' or 'eJukebox Smooth' package - $1/day

-For pubs, clubs, bars, venues, cafes or retail outlets - As little as a dollar a day, you're own unique stream URL to listen on an smart speaker, computer or phone using bluetooth.
+For pubs, clubs, bars, venues, cafes or retail outlets - As little as a dollar a day, you're own unique stream URL (link) to instantly listen on a smart speaker, computer or phone (bluetooth) in your business.

 Designed for set and forget, it's fully managed by us, the music plays in the background with no management required.